apnadkarni/blt/doc/filmstrip.rst

     command will be invoked before the frame is actually deleted.
 If *string* is "", no command is invoked.
 The default is "".

-  **-activegripcolor** *colorName*
-    Specifies the default color when the grip is active.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
-This option may be overridden by the style's **-activebackground** option.
-The default is "skyblue4".

-  **-background** *colorName*
-    Specifies the background of *frameName*.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
-If *colorName* is "", the widget's **-background** is used.
-The default is "".

   **-fill** *fillName*
     If the frame is bigger than its embedded child widget, then *fillName* specifies if the child widget should be stretched to occupy the extra space.  *FillName* is either "none", "x", "y", "both".
-For example, if *fill* is "x", then the child widget is stretched horizontally.
-If *fill* is "y", the widget is stretched vertically.
+For example, if *fillName* is "x", then the child widget is stretched horizontally.
+If *fillName* is "y", the widget is stretched vertically.
 The default is "none".

   **-height** *numPixels*